mpifr-vlbi/eht2023_difx_templating/README.md

 SMA recordings in 260G e23d15 b4 are present but corrupt - all data are 0x00.
 Didn't observe that band.

+SMA recordings in 230G e23g17 after APHIDS processing "do not pass the verification" (YWei 2024-06-12)

 # TODO

 Derive better SPT coordinates, if residuals with a priori SPT coordinates turn out to be too large?
 Looks ok so far?